 If you feel, it’s really that time when your shredded memory foam needs a washing, soak it in water and let it dry outside for better and faster drying.

 The main rule of never using the washing machine applies to the shredded memory foam pillow also.
 Never use the dryer, as you do want your shredded memory foam to last for a long time.

-Getting a memory foam/shredded memory foam pillow is a great pillow as the pillow isn’t just comfortable, affordable and reliable for all sleep positions, but it’s also a pillow easy to take care of.
-As long as you never forget not to use the washing machine nor the dryer, you’re good to go when it comes to cleaning it.
-That is, if you want to have it around for more than a month.
+Getting a memory foam/shredded memory foam pillow is a great choice as the pillow isn’t just comfortable, affordable and reliable for all sleep positions, but it’s also a pillow easy to take care of.
+As long as you never forget not to use the washing machine or the dryer, you’re good to go when it comes to cleaning it.
+That is, if you want to have it around for longer than a month.